Skip to content

 Physiatry Supervision Compensation

-According to the American College of Physicians (ACP) Online, in practices that use nurse practitioners (NPs), physician assistants (PAs), or other non-physician providers, there may be some time spent doing oversight.
-In practices that use production-based compensation, such as Work Relative Value Units (wRVUs), this can be an issue because the time spent supervising is non-productive time despite being necessary for the proper operation of the practice.
-It is possible to structure compensation to include a production credit or a supervisory stipend.
-The important thing to keep in mind is that, in the end, in any compensation formula, the total compensation should be fair and end up in the fair market value range.
+According to the American College of Physicians (ACP) Online, practices that employ nurse practitioners (NPs), physician assistants (PAs), or other non-physician providers may require some oversight time.
+In practices that use production-based compensation models, such as Work Relative Value Units (wRVUs), this oversight can present challenges because the time spent on supervision is considered non-productive, even though it is essential for the effective operation of the practice.

 Back to Top